-Attitude and Self Advocacy Skills:
+Attitude and Self-Advocacy Skills:

-The most important factors in determining your success or failure in higher education are attitude and self-advocacy.
+The most important factors in determining a student's success or failure in higher education are attitude and self-advocacy.
 Students with disabilities need to be prepared to work collaboratively with the institution's disability services to have equal opportunity to all the programs and activities.